ANZCOR Guidelines

 This guideline is for use by bystanders, first aiders and first aid training providers.

-The Australian and New Zealand Committee on Resuscitation (ANZCOR) make the following recommendations for managing those that have or may have been exposed to poison:
+The Australian and New Zealand Committee on Resuscitation (ANZCOR) makes the following recommendations for first aiders in managing those who have or may have been exposed to poison [all Good Practice Statements]:

-1. Remove the person who has been poisoned from the source or remove the source from the person if it is safe to do so.
-[Good Practice Statement]
+3. Remove the person who has been poisoned from the source or remove the source from the person if it is safe to do so.

-2. If the person is not responding and is not breathing normally, commence resuscitation if safe to do so, following the ANZCOR Basic Life Support Flowchart [Refer to ANZCOR Guideline 8].
+5. If the person is not responding and is not breathing normally, commence resuscitation if safe to do so, following the ANZCOR Basic Life Support Flowchart (Refer to ANZCOR Guideline 8).

 1. Australian Poisons Information Centre call 13 11 26